 Recipe for making yoghurt at home

 If you have a yoghurt maker, follow the attached manufacturer’s instructions.
-That is all we’ll say about a yoghurt maker.

 Now let’s begin making our yoghurt, assuming you don’t have a yoghurt maker at home.
 Make sure to maintain high levels of hygiene throughout the process.